About Danielle Vargas de Stefano, MD

 (Dermatopathology) University of Texas Southwestern Medical Center, Dallas, TX

-(Pediatric Pathology) Children's Hospital of Pittsburgh, Pittsburgh, PA
+(Pediatric Pathology) Children's Hospital of Pittsburgh, PA

 Anatomic Pathology